saranaranjo4430/blogVAR/content/posts/Lab_4.md

 Then the test starts, and at the end we have two folders with the information : images : depth information : .npy files

+## Direct live information

+{{< notice tip >}}
+python real_time.py
+{{< /notice >}}

+And the camera turns on and you can do thing in real time.

+We can modify the real_time-py file to add blocks where people is.

+SDK Brouser Kinect : there are some projects in there.

+We install the developper toolkit for kinect.

+Reconstruct